 When I discovered Find A Grave and its wealth of information, I was in heaven.
 Many of my ancestors I had no idea where they were buried.
 Now a whole new world was opening up.

 I have since become a contributor and photographer.
 When I go to the cemetery to fulfill a photo request, I take extra photos of the surrounding plots.
-It is my fervent hope to one day have the majority of this cemetery documented and photographed.

 Anyone wishing to use my photos may do so.
 My only request is to please give Find A Grave a mention in your use of the photo.
 Without this website, the photo wouldn't be there.